telerik/reporting-docs/knowledge-base/change-group-sort-direction-based-on-parameter-telerik-reporting.md

 To dynamically control the sort direction of a group based on a parameter, follow these steps:

 1. Define a report parameter with the appropriate value type, for example, `SortByDirection`.
-This parameter will will be used in the expression for sorting the data to achieve interactivity.
+This parameter will be used in the expression for sorting the data to achieve interactivity.
 The **AvailableValues** are: 'ASC' and 'DESC'.

 ![SortByDirection Report Parameter](images/sortbydirection-report-parameter.png)

-2. In the report designer, navigate to the report properties.
+1. In the report designer, navigate to the report properties.
 Then, the SortByDirections parameter can be used for the report's **Sortings** collection:

 ![Sortings Collection](images/sortings-collection.png)

 ![Edit Sorting](images/edit-sorting.png)

-3. Apply the changes and preview the report.
+1. Apply the changes and preview the report.
 The sorting direction of the specified group will change based on the value of the `SortByDirection` parameter.

 ![Preview Sorting Result](images/preview-sorting-result.gif)

 >note A sample report can be found in the [Sample Reports folder](https://github.com/telerik/reporting-samples/tree/master/Sample%20Reports) >> Sorting and Filtering with Report Parameters.trdp.

 For more information on sorting data in reports and using report parameters, refer to the following Telerik Documentation articles:

 - [Ordering Data]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/ordering-data/overview%})
 - [How to Add Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%})